 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 SPT accounts for post-employment benefits in the CIES as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed, as SPT makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources SPT has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+For the current financial year, the pension asset of £98.274 million has been adjusted for the asset ceiling calculation required by IAS 19 / IFRIC 14 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction.